-Course title Electromagnetic Methods of Non-destructive Testing Level of course second cycle Teaching method laboratory course / lecture Person responsible for the course Tomasz Chady E-mail address to the person Tomasz.Chady@zut.edu.pl Course code (if applicable) WE-2-23 ECTS points 4 Semester winter/summer Language of english english Hours per week 5 Hours per 75 semester Objectives of the course To teach basics of electromagnetic methods of NDT To teach how to apply specific method of NDT in practical applications Upon successful completion of this course, the student will be able to: - use THz imaging system, eddy current system, MFL system, computer and digital XRay system, - use in a careful, precise manner the numerical simulator in order to analyze the electromagnetic transducers for NDT, - select appropriate NDT method for specific case, - work independently and collaboratively to understand and formulate problems, and solve these problems using the provided tools and methods.
-Entry requirements Academic course of mathematics Academic course of physics Academic course of electrotechnics or circuit theory Basic knowledge of Matlab programming Course contents Magnetic field sensing DC and AC magnetic field methods of ferromagnetic materials testing and evaluation Eddy current testing of conductive materials Numerical modeling in NDT (eddy current, microwave/terahertz methods) Terahertz testing of dielectric and composite materials Digital radiography Non-destructive testing - the introduction, the basic idea, the historical background Overview of different methods of non-destructive testing Transducers for measuring magnetic fields Non-destructive testing using Barkhausen noise Method of flux leakage Eddy current method Evaluation of low conductivity materials using electromagnetic waves of high frequency Computer and digital radiography Numerical modeling in NDT using Matlab and Comsol The algorithms of digital signal processing in NDT Algorithms for identification in NDT Data fusion algorithms Computer systems in NDT Industrial tomography Overview of commercial non-destructive testing systems Assessment methods Recommended readings Informative lecture Laboratory exercises Knowledge Upon successful completion of the course, the student will be able to: identify, formulate, and solve engineering problems in the field of NDT, explain the principles of the major NDT methods, identify advantages and limitations of nondestructive testing methods and to select the appropriate techniques for inspections in specific application, use selected software for numerical modelling of NDT systems, use selected hardware for practical NDT (i.e. THz TDS or digital detectors for X-ray testing, critically evaluate their chosen problem solving techniques and the accuracy of their answers.
+Course title Electromagnetic Methods of Non-destructive Testing Level of course first cycle Teaching method laboratory course / lecture Person responsible for the course Tomasz Chady E-mail address to the person Tomasz.Chady@zut.edu.pl Course code (if applicable) WE-1-23 ECTS points 4 Semester winter/summer Language of instruction english Hours per week 5 Hours per semester 75 Objectives of the course To teach basics of electromagnetic methods of NDT To teach how to apply specific method of NDT in practical applications Upon successful completion of this course, the student will be able to: - use THz imaging system, eddy current system, MFL system, computer and digital XRay system, - use in a careful, precise manner the numerical simulator in order to analyze the electromagnetic transducers for NDT, - select appropriate NDT method for specific case, - work independently and collaboratively to understand and formulate problems, and solve these problems using the provided tools and methods.
+Entry requirements Academic course of mathematics Academic course of physics Academic course of electrotechnics or circ Basic knowledge of Matlab programming uit theory Course contents Basic knowledge of Matlab programming Magnetic field sensing DC and AC magnetic field methods of ferromagnetic materials testing and evaluation Eddy current testing of conductive materials Numerical modeling in NDT (eddy current, microwave/terahertz methods) Terahertz testing of dielectric and composite materials Digital radiography Non-destructive testing - the introduction, the basic idea, the historical background Overview of different methods of non-destructive testing Transducers for measuring magnetic fields Non-destructive testing using Barkhausen noise Method of flux leakage Eddy current method Evaluation of low conductivity materials using electromagnetic waves of high frequency Computer and digital radiography Numerical modeling in NDT using Matlab and Comsol The algorithms of digital signal processing in NDT Algorithms for identification in NDT Data fusion algorithms Computer systems in NDT Industrial tomography Assessment methods Recommended readings Written exam (Lect.)
+Continuous assessment (Lab) 1.
+Blitz J., Electrical And Magnetic Methods Of Non-Destructive Testing, Springer- Verlag, 1997 Knowledge Upon successful completion of the course, the student will be able to: identify, formulate, and solve engineering problems in the field of NDT, explain the principles of the major NDT methods, identify advantages and limitations of nondestructive testing methods and to select the appropriate techniques for inspections in specific application, use selected software for numerical modelling of NDT systems, use selected hardware for practical NDT (i.e. THz TDS or digital detectors for X-ray testing, critically evaluate their chosen problem solving techniques and the accuracy of their answers.
 Skills